-From the perspective of the Company, the principal risks and uncertainties are integrated with the principal risks of the Retail Division, which is part of the Group.
-While these risks are not managed separately for the Company, the Company is a main trading company of the Motor Finance business as part of the LBG Retail Division within the Group.
-The Motor Finance business is a portfolio of businesses and operates in a number of specialist markets providing consumer lending and contract hire to personal and corporate customers.
-Further details of the Company's and Group's risk management policy are contained in note 18 to the financial statements.
+From the perspective of the Company, the principal risks and uncertainties are integrated with the principal risks of the Retail Division, which is part of the Lloyds Banking Group.
+While these risks are not managed separately for the Company, the Company is a main trading company of the Retail Division.
+The Retail Division is a portfolio of businesses and operates in a number of specialist markets providing consumer lending and contract hire to personal and corporate customers.
+Further details of risk management policies are contained in note 18 to the financial statements.

 As a result of the global health issues, the potential for operational risks materialising increases, notably in the areas of cyber, fraud, people, technology, operational resilience and where there is reliance on third-party suppliers.
-In addition to the key operational risks, new risks are likely to arise as the business will need to change its ways of working whilst managing any site contamination to ensure continuity and support to colleagues and customers.
+In addition to the key operational risks, new risks are likely to arise as the business will need to change its ways of working whilst managing any Covid outbreak to ensure continuity and support to colleagues and customers.